The oriented graph of multi-graftings in the Fuchsian case: Fuchsian case: construction of graftable curves

-\begin{rem} Note that in particular, we proved that, if $\sigma$ is projective structure on a marked surface $S$ with Fuchsian holonomy, and $\beta$ is \textit{any} multi-curve without component homotopic to a point, then it is possible to find a multi-curve which is graftable in $\sigma$ and isotopic to $\beta$.
-It would be interesting to prove an analogous statement for a general projective structure (not necessarily with Fuchsian holonomy) and a general multi-curve $\beta$ whose components have loxodromic holonomy. \end{rem}
+\begin{rem} Note that in particular, we proved that, if $\sigma$ is a projective structure on a marked surface $S$ with Fuchsian holonomy, and $\beta$ is \textit{any} multi-curve without component homotopic to a point, then it is possible to find a multi-curve which is graftable in $\sigma$ and isotopic to $\beta$.
+It would be interesting to find conditions on a multi-curve $\beta$ that generalize the statement for a general projective structure (not necessarily with Fuchsian holonomy).\end{rem}

 \begin{rem} There are other ways of finding graftable curves in the isotopy class of $\beta$, obtained by fixing a letter to each equivalence class of parallel curves of the multi-curve $\beta$, instead of $\alpha$.
 However, this construction of multi-curve will not be discussed here. \end{rem}